 The pair began talking about their latest film before 2017’s The Death Of Stalin, and long before there was a screenplay — Crowe instead reread Charles Dickens’ novel as she thought about the key roles.
 “Armando was always clear his adaptation was going to be quite different, and there would be a modernity to it,” says Crowe.
 That modernity is reflected in the casting of Dev Patel in the title role.
 Colour-blind casting throughout the film — an approach pioneered in theatre — naturally followed from that choice, with actors chosen without regard to ethnicity, even when related to other characters by blood.
 “It was very freeing,” she comments.

-Crowe collaborated with London theatre company The Big House, which works with young people who have been through the care system or have been socially excluded, and cast two of the actors — Aston McAuley and Emeka Sesay — in small speaking roles; both ended up securing agents off the back of the casting.
-“It is something I’m hugely proud of,” she says.
+Crowe collaborated with London theatre company The Big House, which works with young people who have been through the care system or have been socially excluded, and cast two of the actors — Aston McAuley and Emeka Sesay — in small speaking roles.
+While McAuley already had representation, Sesay secured an agent off the back of the casting.
+“It is something I’m hugely proud of,” says Crowe.

 Nina Gold - The Two Popes

 Gold had met director Fernando Meirelles in the past, but had never had the opportunity to work with him prior to The Two Popes.
 She also knew producer Tracey Seaward, and had cast The Theory Of Everything, scripted by Anthony McCarten, who also wrote The Two Popes.